wp-plugins/meeting-scheduler-by-vcita/readme.txt

  * Send a Thank you note once the appointment ended, and offer your clients to set a follow-up booking.
  * ...and many more features!

-<a href="https://www.vcita.com/software/online_scheduling?invite=WP-V-SCHD">Learn more about  WordPress Appointment Booking and Online Scheduling Plugin by vCita</a>
+Learn more about WordPress Appointment Booking and <a href="http://www.vcita.com/software/online_scheduling?invite=WP-V-SCHD">Online Scheduling Plugin</a> by vCita